alexk99/the_router/bizin_eng.md

 BGP peering with BRAS servers and the border router;
 - receipt a full bgp view/table from the border router;

-The whole experiment, the goals and a the_router place in the network were chosen
+The whole experiment, the tasks and a the router place in the network were chosen
-keeping in mind that the_router is still a very experimental software and it has not been used in a real network environment before.
-The most important condition was to be able to stop/restart the_router without an impact to the network operations.
+keeping in mind that the_router is still an experimental software and it has never been used in a real network environment before.
+The most important condition was to be able to stop/restart the_router without an impact at the network operations.

 # TheRouter server